don-ferris/NetCanvas/documentation/GENUS.md

 The canvas is the source of truth.

-The diagram is not documentation.

-The diagram IS the configuration.
+The diagram is not documentation; the diagram IS the configuration.

-Changing the diagram changes the desired network.
+Changing the diagram changes the network.

 Documentation becomes an automatic by-product.